 Thomas H. Kuchel Visitor Center

-Southern-most visitor center in the parks and located on a beach.
-Exhibits about Yurok culture, art and history, redwood ecology, park information, junior ranger program, orientation film, bookstore and retail sales.
+Southern-most visitor center in the park and located right on the beach.
+Exhibits about Yurok culture, art and history, redwood ecology, park information, junior ranger program, bookstore and retail sales.
+Park film available.

 35.00